Skyboy14/EmployeeReviewSystem/README.md

 An employee review system is a structured process organizations use to assess and evaluate employees' performance, skills, and contributions.
 It typically involves regular feedback sessions, goal-setting, and performance discussions between employees and their supervisors to facilitate workplace growth, alignment, and improvement.

 #tech stack
-Node JS, Express, MongoDB, Javascript, EJS, HTML, CSS
+Node JS, Express, MongoDB, Javascript, EJS, CSS

 #start Project
 1. Git clone the repo: git clone https://github.com/Skyboy14/EmployeeReviewSystem.git